-On the international side, NBIS follows the work in EOSC-Life, coordinated by ELIXIR, and in which all European biomedical infrastructures are partners.
+On the international side, NBIS follows the work in EOSC.
 UU as host university of NBIS is one of the founders of EOSC.
 NBIS is also actively engaged in RDA (Research Data Alliance).
-Furthermore, NBIS follows the work in GA4GH (Global Alliance for Genome and Health).
+Furthermore, NBIS is working in GA4GH (Global Alliance for Genome and Health) with development of the htsget product for GDI.